Joseph Albert Quarm

-Joseph Albert Quarm is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Manso-Nkwanta Constituency in the Ashanti Region on the ticket of the New Patriotic Party.
+Joseph Albert Quarm popularly known as Prof. Quarm is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana representing the Manso-Nkwanta Constituency in the Ashanti Region on the ticket of the New Patriotic Party.

 Early life and education

 Quarm was born on 7 May 1975 and hails from Manso Nsiana in the Ashanti Region of Ghana.
-He had his BSc in Biological Sciences, his PhD in Biological Sciences and further had his MPHIL in Biological Sciences in KNUST.
+He holds BSc, MPhil and PhD degrees in Biological Sciences from the Kwame Nkrumah University of Science and Technology, KNUST.